dmpop/pellicola/README.md

 <img src="pellicola.jpg" alt="Pellicola">

-The [Pellicola manual](https://dmpop.gumroad.com/l/pellicola-manual) provides detailed information on installing and using Pellicola.
-Get your copy at [Gumroad](https://dmpop.gumroad.com/l/pellicola-manual).

 ## Features

 - **Simplicity** Pellicola requires no installation, and it can be deployed on any web server with PHP.